cnescatlab/sonar-cnes-report/README.md

 **cnesreport** does not need any installation.
 It is a portable Java application you can copy and run according to following examples.
 The only requirement is an **up-to-date JRE (>=1.8)**.

 ##### Plugin mode (Since 2.2.0)
-- Copy the sonar-cnes-report.jar with 777 rights in the plugin folder of sonarqube (On linux path should be like `/opt/sonarqube/extensions/plugins`)
+- Copy the sonar-cnes-report.jar with read rights for others in the plugin folder of sonarqube (On linux path should be like `/opt/sonarqube/extensions/plugins`)
 - Restart sonarqube (On linux: `sudo service sonar restart`)

 #### Get help